F.A.T.E.

 Twelve chapters.
 The narration on the left.
 The substrate on the right.

 Each chapter is one moment from one tick.
-The italic side is what the DMN composes — what the character believes she is thinking.
+The italic side is what the DMN composes — what the concern-dynamics engine has surfaced — the thought that won the moment's attention, the preoccupation the character would report if you asked her.
 The monospace side is what the substrate actually wrote in the same tick.
 Read the italic.
 Then read the monospace.
 The monospace authored the italic.
 The italic never knows it.

 tick 000 · chapter 01 / 12